The Power and the Glory Hole

-The Power and the Glory Hole is an album by Faster Pussycat released on July 13, 2006, by Full Effect Records.
+The Power and the Glory Hole is the fourth studio album by Faster Pussycat released on July 13, 2006, by Full Effect Records.
 The songs mix industrial rock with the band's traditional sound.
 Singer Taime Downe was the only member returning from previous Faster Pussycat original albums.

 Downe asked fans to submit audio clips of their farewells to "Bianca Butthole" for the track "Bye Bye Bianca", which is a tribute to the band Betty Blowtorch.